oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 -14

+* use binary value encoding for all test vectors (display purposes only)
 * removed bytes from graphic that were intepreted as padding bytes
 * removed 0x0B from application-specific Status Type
 * reemphasized that expired tokens with status "VALID" are still expired